 - A Realtor is an active member of the National Association of Realtors (NAR).
 To become a Realtor, a real estate agent or broker must join NAR and adhere to its strict Code of Ethics and Standards of Practice.

-- Not all real estate agents are Realtors.
-The term “Realtor” is a trademarked designation, and only those who are NAR members can use the title and logo.
+- The term “Realtor” is a trademarked designation, and not all real estate agents are Realtors.
+Only those who are NAR members can use the title.

 In summary, while all Realtors are real estate professionals, not all real estate agents and brokers are Realtors.
 The main difference lies in NAR membership and adherence to its ethical guidelines.